 The Emerald Dawn came sixth in Prog Magazine's Readers' Poll for the Best Unsigned Band of 2021.

-Tony Colvill of The Progressive Aspect chose The Emerald Dawn’s 2021 album, ‘To Touch the Sky’, as his album of the year, as did Jim Lawson of Progzilla Radio.
+Tony Colvill of The Progressive Aspect chose The Emerald Dawn’s 2021 album, ‘To Touch the Sky’, as his album of the year, as did Jim Lawson of Progzilla Radio

 David was rated Number 10 in the top 10 bass performances of 2021 by The Prog Mind.
-Click here to see the full list.

 Tree was rated Number 7 in the top 10 keyboard performances of 2017 by The Prog Mind.
-Click here to see the full list.

 Ally was rated Number 6 in the top 10 guitar performances of 2017 by The Prog Mind.
-Click here to see the full list.

-On September 23rd, The Emerald Dawn will be releasing their fifth studio album, 'In Time'.
-Wild Thyme Records, the brand new label for emerging prog bands, have chosen 'In Time' as their first vinyl release, and pre-orders for the vinyl are now live at https://fairsound.com/artists-labels/the-emerald-dawn/ The reviews so far:
+Wild Thyme Records, the brand new label for emerging prog bands, have chosen 'In Time' by The Emerald Dawn as their first vinyl release, and it can be purchased from Burning Shed

 'a very profound and moving musical journey... magical... you will find a veritable pot of gold here.
 Truly impressive and staggeringly wonderful -- a real joy to behold, I suggest you reserve your copy now and await your time to hear this masterpiece.'
 John Wenlock-Smith, Progradar